 There is a bit of everything for everyone at this park.
 I have been several times, with a group of adults, with 2 babies, and now 2 toddlers.
 There are enough rides sufficiently slow, or sufficiently fast, to make a great day out.

 There are also several large restaurants with a good variety of food offerings, including a buffet at La Cirque if that is what you enjoy.

 Download the app to keep up-to-date on how long the queues are, the food choices and more.

 Since the story of the comics is based in France, Parc Asterix is a more authentically local theme park.
 As soon as you arrive, traditional music from Breton greets you as you enter.

-There is no Mickey or Minnie dressed up (or heaven forbid the princesses), but there is a booth in the Gaulois village where you can take pictures with Asterix, Obelix, or whoever else is manning the booth that hour.
+Compared to Disneyland Paris, there is no Mickey or Minnie dressed up (or heaven forbid the princesses), but there is a booth in the Gaulois village where you can take pictures with Asterix, Obelix, or whoever else is manning the booth that hour.
 The characters are a lot more accessible, rather than the “Hollywood star Mickey”.
-(I love Mickey, I’m just saying you can never get a picture alone with him, unless you are prepared to queue for an hour and/or elbow some small child out of the way!)
+(I love Mickey, I’m just saying you can never get a picture alone with him unless you are prepared to queue for an hour and/or elbow some small child out of the way!)

 - Cost: Asterix is probably a bit cheaper in terms of prices of food and tickets.

 - Accessibility: Disney wins this one, straight on RER B, it is much quicker to get to Disney, without waiting for any buses.

 - Number of Parks: Disneyland Paris is 2 parks which you have to buy separate tickets for, compared to 1 park ticket for Asterix.